 Pymmes Brook Trail Open Street Map - Mobile GPS Map with Location tracking

 At the end of the route there's The Old Hall Tavern next to the William Girling Reservoir in Chingford.
 There's a great menu and a lovely big garden area to sit out in if the weather is fine.
 You can find them at 200 Hall Lane with a postcode of E4 8EY for your sat navs.

 The trail is a nice one to do with your dog and the Old Hall Tavern mentioned above is also dog friendly.

 Further Information and Other Local Ideas

-At the eastern end of the route you can link up with the Lea Valley Walk and follow a path along the Walthamstow Reservoirs.
+At the eastern end of the route you can link up with the Lea Valley Walk and follow a path along the Walthamstow Reservoirs and Tottenham Marshes nature reserve.
 You could follow the trail north to Enfield or head south to Hackney Marshes and the Hackney Canal Walk.